swcarpentry/DEPRECATED-boot-camps/python/testing.md

-That annoying little `./` at the front is because the shell, by default, doesn't look inside your current directory for executable programs - it only looks for executables on within directories specified by the PATH variable.
+That annoying little `./` at the front is because the shell, by default, doesn't look inside your current directory for executable programs - it only looks for executables within directories specified by the PATH shell variable.
 We'll leave it as an exercise to you to look up how to add a directory to your PATH.
 If you have certain scripts that you run very often, a common trick is to create a single directory, such as `~/bin/`, add this to your PATH permanently